Code Copied

 • Inability to keep fluids down

 Severe dehydration is a dangerous and possibly fatal condition.
 Not only does severe dehydration progress quickly, it requires medical advice and treatment.
-If you notice any signs of severe dehydration from an older adult, it is imperative that they receive medical attention immediately.
+If you notice any signs of severe dehydration from an older adult, it is imperative they receive medical attention immediately.

-• Have water, juice or milk with every meal
+• Drink water with every meal

 Image via Flickr.